CLooker/react-redux-readable/README.md

 To start the api server, you will need to type `node server` while in the root directory.

 Next, in the root directory for this repository, type `yarn start` or `npm start`.
 This should launch a new tab in a browser window.

+# Context

+This was the second project for the Udacity React Nanodegree program.
+It's basically a message board built with React and Redux.